lixiaobai09/xgnn/README.md

 ### Install CUDA11.7

-FGNN is built on CUDA 11.7.
+XGNN is built on CUDA 11.7.
 Follow the instructions in https://developer.nvidia.com/cuda-11-7-0-download-archive to install CUDA 11.7, and make sure that `/usr/local/cuda` is linked to `/usr/local/cuda-11.7`.

 ### Install GNN Training Systems